 AP Source: Sarah Sanders running for Arkansas governor

-Sarah Sanders-Arkansas GovernorFILE - In this Friday, Sept.
-6, 2019, file photo, Fox News contributor Sarah Sanders makes her first appearance on the "Fox & Friends" television program in New York.
-Former White House press secretary Sanders is laying the groundwork for a possible run for governor of Arkansas in 2022.
-(AP Photo/Richard Drew, File)
+Arkansas Governor SandersFILE - In this Monday, March 11, 2019, file photo, White House press secretary Sarah Sanders speaks during a news briefing at the White House, in Washington.
+Former White House spokeswoman Sanders is running for Arkansas governor, a source told The Associated Press, late Sunday, Jan.
+24, 2021.
+(AP Photo/ Evan Vucci, File)

 LITTLE ROCK, Ark.
-(AP) — Sarah Sanders, Donald Trump’s former chief spokeswoman and one of his closest aides, is running for Arkansas governor, a senior campaign official told The Associated Press on Sunday night.
+(AP) — Sarah Sanders, Donald Trump’s former chief spokeswoman and one of his closest aides, is running for Arkansas governor, a senior campaign official told The Associated Press.

-Sanders, who left the White House in 2019 to return to her home state, planned to announce her bid on Monday, according to the campaign official who spoke on condition of anonymity because they were not authorized to speak publicly ahead of the formal announcement
+Sanders, who left the White House in 2019 to return to her home state, planned to announce her bid on Monday, according to the campaign official who spoke Sunday night on condition of anonymity because they were not authorized to speak publicly ahead of the formal announcement.

 The former White House press secretary is launching her bid less than a week after the end of Trump’s presidency and as the ex-president faces an impeachment trial.
 But Sanders is also running in a solidly red state where Republicans tend to embrace the former president.